When you turn 70 you need to renew your driving licence and continue to do so every 3 years after that.

 Although you need to renew your driving licence at 70, you don’t need to take another driving test.

-How much does it cost to renew my licence?
+How much does it cost to renew my licence at 70?

-It’s completely free to renew your licence and you shouldn’t ever be charged a fee for this.
+There's no charge to renew your licence at age 70 - you shouldn’t ever be charged a fee.

-How can I readjust to life without being able to drive?
+How can I adjust to life without being able to drive?

 However this doesn’t mean you need to give up your independence or mobility.
-You might be entitled to get help with public transport costs, for example, a free bus pass.
+You might be entitled to get help with public transport costs - for example, a free bus pass.
+Once you no longer you have the costs associated with running a car, you may also have money to spare for taxis.

 AgeUK has a rundown of what’s available for you and how you apply.